stevengiacalone/triceratops/docs/user/cite.rst

 Citing TRICERATOPS
 ==================

-If you use ``triceratops``, please cite both the paper and the code.
+If you use TRICERATOPS, please cite both the paper and the code.

 Paper citation::